X-Hax/SA2BModdingGuide/Level Editing/My Level Mod/README.md

 ## Future goals
 - Add SET file functionality for easy goal ring placement.
 - Add Spline functionality for loops / rails.

+## NOTE
+Do NOT update "VERSION.txt" unless you have updated My Level Mod.
+It will prompt a manual update to My Level Mod users.